jcfitzpatrick12/gr-spectre/docs/README.md

-# gr-spectre: GNU Radio OOT module containing custom file sinks
+# gr-spectre: The primary GNU Radio OOT module for SPECTRE

 ## Overview
 This OOT module contains custom GNU Radio blocks used in the [`spectre`](https://github.com/jcfitzpatrick12/spectre) repository.